 - 4.2.1.
 The Referee shall be available and approachable, such that Team Managers (on behalf of the players), Technical Officials and other stakeholders are encouraged and feel comfortable to come forward with their questions, comments or complaints.
 This approach will generally facilitate and improve the Referee's decision-making process. - 4.2.2.
 When a Team Manager or a player comes to the Referee to request a decision on a specific case, the Referee should: - 4.2.2.1.
 Listen carefully to the case and the arguments put forward; - 4.2.2.2.
 Ask questions to fully clarify the issue, using an interpreter, if necessary, and ensure that all the facts are well understood; - 4.2.2.3.
-Take time, if necessary, to reflect over the case, consult any relevant legislation, regulations and other sources of information: - 4.2.2.4.
-Bear in mind that the person raising the case is an advocate for his team or players;

-- 4.2.2.5.
-Consider the importance and the urgency of the decision, decide on the priority and whether the Referee shall take the decision or if it should be referred elsewhere: - 4.2.2.6.
-Take the decision as soon as possible but only when ready to do so; and - 4.2.2.7.
+Take time, if necessary, to reflect over the case, consult any relevant legislation, regulations and other sources of information; - 4.2.2.4.
+Bear in mind that the person raising the case is an advocate for his team or players; - 4.2.2.5.
+Consider the importance and the urgency of the decision, decide on the priority and whether the Referee shall take the decision or if it should be referred elsewhere; - 4.2.2.6.
+Consider whether the outcome of the decision may set an unhelpful precedent. - 4.2.2.7.
+Take the decision as soon as possible but only when ready to do so; and - 4.2.2.8.
 Communicate the decision to the person raising the case and to all others that the decision may directly or indirectly affect. - 4.2.3.
-In order to minimize the occurrence of justified complaints, the Referee shall be proactive in anticipating and preventing potential problems and in taking pre-emptive action to solve issues before they materialize or escalate. - 4.2.4.
+In order to minimize the occurrence of justified complaints, the Referee shall be proactive in anticipating and preventing potential problems and in taking pre-emptive action to solve issues before they materialize or escalate.

+4.2.4.
 Unsatisfied complaints and problems that cannot be resolved at the tournament may indicate the need for a review of Laws or regulations and should be reported to BWF (or CC) through the Referee's Report or otherwise.